Introduction

 Namespace Completion: First, create a completion to list all available namespaces.

-intelli-shell completion new --command kubectl namespace "kubectl get ns --no-headers -o custom-columns=':.metadata.name'"
+intelli-shell completion new --command kubectl namespace "kubectl get ns --no-headers -o custom-columns=':.metadata.name'" -

 Context-Aware Pod Completion: Next, create a completion for pods that uses the

-variable.intelli-shell completion new --command kubectl pod "kubectl get pods {{-n {{namespace}}}} --no-headers -o custom-columns=':.metadata.name'"
+{{namespace}}variable within its own command.intelli-shell completion new --command kubectl pod "kubectl get pods {{-n {{namespace}}}} --no-headers -o custom-columns=':.metadata.name'"

-Now, when you use the kubectl logs
+Now, when you use the kubectl logs template, IntelliShell first prompts for the namespace.
+Once you select one, it

-), it substitutes that value into the pod completion's command, running
+substitutes that value into the pod completion's command, running kubectl get pods -n <selected-namespace> ... to get a

-Workspace File
+Workspace Library

 While your global command library is perfect for personal, frequently used commands, many tasks are specific to a

 particular workspace or repository.
-IntelliShell addresses this with .intellishell
+IntelliShell addresses this with .intellishell files, a simple way to define and

 How It Works